EmilyXu0427/UBC_Students_Performance_Tracking_System/README.md

 3. Professor can use this app to add, find, and remove students on the list.
 4. When user select quit option from the application menu, another menu will be prompted to ask to save the changes or not.
 If user select "Y", data changes will be saved to file; otherwise, changes will not be saved.

-# Instructions for Grader

-## You can generate the first required action related to the user story "adding multiple Students to a List of Students";
+## You can add multiple students information to the system
 - Run the main application
 - Click Yes button to load previously saved data (At this step, please do not click No button which will give you an empty table without data)
 - You can directly see all the current students information listed on the display panel (as you add, find, remove students, results will be displayed on this panel simultaneously).